Skip to main content

 This is the question everyone asks, and the honest answer is: probably, but the data is limited.
 Most clinical trials run 8–12 weeks.
 We don’t have 5-year safety data from controlled studies.

 What we do have: centuries of traditional use, no serious adverse events in published trials at standard doses, and a 2020 safety review by Tandon and Yadav in the Journal of Ethnopharmacology that found ashwagandha well-tolerated in doses up to 1,250mg daily for 30 days.
+Moderate evidence

 A common practitioner recommendation is to cycle ashwagandha: take it for 8–12 weeks, then take 2–4 weeks off.
-This isn’t because there’s evidence of harm from continuous use — it’s a precautionary approach based on the principle that chronically suppressing cortisol may not be ideal, and adaptogens may lose efficacy over time.
+This isn’t because there’s evidence of harm from continuous use — it’s a precautionary approach based on the principle that chronically suppressing cortisol may not be ideal, and adaptogensmay lose efficacy over time.
 Whether cycling is truly necessary is debated, but it’s a reasonable default.

 How It Fits Into a Broader Stack